 Shara, the mountain of ice lakes

 Spreading across 80 kilometers, the Shar Mountain is the longest mountain massif in the country.
 It’s here that you’ll find some of the highest mountaintops in the country, with the highest one being Titov Vrv, named after Josip Broz Tito sitting on 2 748 meters.
 The massif also has a very diverse flora and fauna featuring over 100 species, including the very rare Balkan Lynx.
-The Shar Mountain is also a home to probably the best skiing center- Popova Shapka and over 20 breathtaking ice lakes.
+The Shar Mountain is also home to probably the best skiing center- Popova Shapka and over 20 breathtaking ice lakes.
 If you’re looking for an ultimate winter paradise destination, it doesn’t get much better than this.

 Gonoi, the “beauty cave”

 The Gonoi Cave lies off the beaten track but it’s one of the most beautiful caves in Macedonia.
 What makes this cave special is the fact that its stalagmite’s shape resembles a woman’s body.
 That’s why Macedonian people literally call it ‘Beauty Cave’.
 The inside of this cave is absolutely stunning!
 It has various forms of cave art, lakes, and even waterfalls as high as seven meters.
 Similarly like Vrelo, this cave is also not completely explored and is unfortunately forgotten by the local authorities even though it has the potential to be the next big tourist sensation.

 Mavrovo, an underwater church, and a 7-day wedding

 When talking about places to visit in Macedonia, we have to mention Mavrovo; the largest National in Macedonia, spreading across 192,000 acres.
 It has an amazing nature and diverse wildlife and some of the most famous skiing resorts in Macedonia.
 Mavrovo Lake is another beautiful place that attracts a lot of photographers from around the country throughout the year.

 Mavrovo also has its own underwater church which was flooded in 1953 when a severe earthquake damaged the dam containing the local lake.
 The church today is one of the most famous tourist attractions in the region.